-Goal 2, Action 4, 5, 9 - Instructional Coaches / Professional Development / Summer Teacher Collaboration
+Goal 2, Action 5 - Instructional Coaches / Professional Development / Summer Teacher Collaboration

-Instructional Coaches and Professional Developement will principally be focused on closing the achievement and meeting the diverse needs of English Learners, low socio-economic students and students with disabilities.
-Coaches will partner with teachers in PLCs to work on inclusive practices and strategies to differentiate academic content to include all students in the learning with low floor and high ceiling entry points.
-They will also work on specific English Learner strategies.
+Instructional Coaches will principally be focused on closing the achievement and meeting the diverse needs of English Learners, low socioeconomic students and students with disabilities.
+The coach will partner with teachers in PLCs to work on inclusive practices and strategies to differentiate academic content to include all students in the learning with low floor and high ceiling entry points.
+There will also be a focus on the needs of English Learners.
 In Hattie's work Collective Teacher Efficacy, 1.57 effect size, is noted as the number one influence to student achievement.